aura tasks

 Concurrency

-• Global limit: --concurrency N caps total parallel executions (default 1 = sequential)
+• --concurrency N caps total parallel task executions (default 1 = sequential).

-• Per-task singleton (scheduler mode): If a task is still running when its next trigger fires, the trigger is skipped (not queued)
+• In scheduler mode, if a task is still running when its next trigger fires, the trigger is skipped.

 Examples